-Statistics reported today.
-The number of wage and salary workers belonging to
+Bureau of Labor Statistics reported today.
+The number of wage and salary workers

-for which comparable union data are available, the union membership rate was 20.1
+first year for which comparable union data are available, the union membership rate

-The data on union membership were collected as part of the Current Population Survey
+The data on union membership are collected as part of the Current Population Survey

 (CPS), a monthly sample survey of about 60,000 households that obtains information

-on employment and unemployment among the nation's civilian noninstitutional
+on employment and unemployment among the nation's civilian noninstitutional population

---Public-sector workers had a union membership rate (35.3 percent) more
+--Public-sector workers had a union membership rate (35.7 percent), more

 (See table 3.)